Cohesive Systems logoCOHESIVE SYSTEMS

 • Which state is durable enough to recover the process?

-Related concepts: coordination, process managers, sagas, process, process graphs, observer, event-driven architecture, durable execution, workflow engines, durable execution engines, consensus, consensus protocols, two-phase commit, CRDTs, ordering, idempotency, recovery, boundaries.
+Related concepts: coordination, authority, control flow, interaction control flow, scheduling, fairness, nondeterminism and choice, process managers, sagas, process, process graphs, observer, system language and realization, realization, functoriality, sheaves and gluing, event-driven architecture, durable execution, workflow engines, durable execution engines, runtimes, consensus, consensus protocols, two-phase commit, CRDTs, ordering, idempotency, recovery, boundaries.